 By using a combination of these methods, you can start securing the prime real estate necessary to get in front of the millions of visitors that these popular sites see every day.

-Without utilizing strategies to increase new customer acquisition, you are doomed to only see repeat, channel cannibalizing customers.
+Without utilizing strategies to increase new customer acquisition, you are doomed to only see a repeat, channel cannibalizing customers.

 Returning Customer Value